 Synthetic Waterproof Paper

-Don't take chances with your important documents!
-Use PuffinPaper to print your outdoor forms, maps, charts, signs, and documents.
+Instead of taking chances with your important documents getting ruined by rain, sweat or abrasion, use PuffinPaper to print your outdoor forms, maps, charts, and signs.
 You can write on PuffinPaper with a standard ballpoint pen.
 For best results use a pen with waterproof ink.
 Check out the important characteristics of PuffinPaper below.

 Why PuffinPaper?We have been selling waterproof paper to people who work and play outdoors since 2003.
-We recently found PuffinPaper, a synthetic paper that we like more than any other.
-Based upon customer feedback we are confident that PuffinPaper will become a customer favorite.
+We were really happy when we found PuffinPaper, a synthetic paper that we like more than any other.
+Our customers like it too - it quickly became our best-selling paper.

-Printing and Writing on PuffinPaper?PuffinPaper works great in laser printers, inkjet printers and plain paper copiers.
+Printing and Writing on PuffinPaper?PuffinPaper works great in laser printers, plain paper copiers, and inkjet printers.
 It feels nice in your hand and under your pen.
-It is waterproof, tear resistant, puncture resistant, and abrasion resistant.
+It is waterproof, tear resistant, puncture resistant, abrasion resistant and chemical resistant.
 You can write on it in any weather and any climate.
 It remains pliable and writeable at temperatures from -70°C / -94°F to 180°C / 356°F. You will go indoors or your pen will stop working before PuffinPaper quits on you.
 It also folds with a nice crease.
 You can cut it and the edges will have the same waterproof character as the center of the sheet.
 It forms a strong bond with laminates and works well with most adhesives.

 When PuffinPaper is used in a printer or copier the ink dries in seconds and the colors are vibrant.
-For best results, use a “light” or “economy” setting to conserve ink and avoid applying more ink than the paper can absorb.
-PuffinPaper works best with a medium-width standard ballpoint pen and even better with a ballpoint pen that writes with waterproof ink.
+For best results, use a “light” or “economy” or "draft" setting to conserve ink and avoid applying more ink than the paper can absorb.

 Pens and Ink